lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 Useage
 ------
 To see your memory useage in qps look at the bar that says :guilabel:`MEM`.
 The bar for :guilabel:`CPU` useage shows CPU useage with a bar graph with useage with a bar graphc for cpu useage.
 The :guilabel:`Uptime` in the top bar shows how long your computer has been running.
 A blue bar showing file input output shows graph in blue.
 Above this there is a green graph that shows your CPU useage as a graph.
 To show when a program was started with the :guilabel:`START` column.
 To have a view of process ID of each process use the :guilabel:`PID` column.
+The column :guilabel:`Command Line` shows what command line starts the process.

 To sort your processes by memory click on the mem tab.
 To have your processes sorted by CPU percentage press the button :guilabel:`CPU%` To have your processes sorted by CPU%.
 To sort by the command line of each process you can press the command line.
 To sort by how much memory is used by each process click on the :guilabel:`Mem` tab.